Can I deduct the cost of replacing carpet in the room I rent on HomeAway?

 When you rent out a room in your home, you become a landlord and are entitled to deduct or depreciate your landlording expenses.
 Among these are the cost of improvements and repairs to the space you rent out.
 Repairs are currently deductible--that is, the entire cost can be deducted in a single year.
 On the other hand, improvements must be depreciated--that is, deducted a portion at a time over several years.

 The difference between an improvement and a repair is that an improvement makes your property much better than it was before, restores it to operating condition after it has fallen into disrepair, or adapts it to a new use.
 A repair keeps your rental property in good operating condition, but does not materially add to the value of your property, substantially prolong its useful life, or make it more useful.

 It’s well settled that replacing an entire carpet in a rental property is an improvement, not a repair.
 In contrast, mending a hole in a carpet is a currently deductible repair.

-When determining the amount to depreciate, you include not only the cost of the carpet, but installation charges as well.
+When determining the amount to deduct or depreciate, you include not only the cost of the carpet, but installation charges as well.

 For more detail on this subject, see the Nolo article Repairs vs. Improvements.
 For related articles, see the Tax Deductions for Landlords section of this site.
 For in-depth guidance, see Every Landlord's Tax Deduction Guide (Nolo) by Stephen Fishman.